sergei-mironov/htvm/LOG.md

 Log
 ===

+#### 06.04.2019
+ * Refactor intrincic API, encode it as a single datatype
+ * Implement draft CUDA codegen

 #### 16.12.2018
  * Add ForeingPtr-based Module and function API
  * Provide type and shape checks for tensor FFI